Yes, we're now running our Spring Sale. All Courses are 30% off until 31st March, 2026

 4. Conclusion

 In this article, we talked about the elements of SQL, including keywords, identifiers, expressions, queries, statements, clauses, and predicates.
-It is often to mix up statements and queries.
+It’s common to use the terms statements and queries interchangeably.
 However, they do have distinct meanings and serve different purposes.
 Understanding the distinction between SQL statements and queries is essential for anyone working with SQL.

-A query is a statement that specifically retrieves data and helps clarify their unique roles within the SQL language.
+A query is a statement that specifically retrieves data and helps clarify their unique roles within the SQL language using the SELECT operation.
 On the other hand, statements include a broader set of operations, such as INSERT, UPDATE, DELETE, CREATE, ALTER, and DROP.